 This lesson will teach you what constitutes a mistake of fact in the legal realm.
 You'll review the definition and form of mistakes of fact and then learn of two significant cases which demonstrate mistake of fact.

 23. Output Contract: Definition & Example

 After you complete this lesson, you will have an understanding of output contracts.
 Moreover, you will review laws that relate to output contracts and study some examples of these types of contracts.

 24. Privity of Contract: Definition, Exception & Cases

 After you complete this lesson, you will know what constitutes privity of contract.
 You will examine some exceptions and look at cases to gain a thorough understanding of privity of contract.

 25. Pecuniary & Non-Pecuniary Damages: Definition & Examples

 In a case involving a civil dispute, the court will commonly award damages.
-In this lesson, we will discuss the various types of damages including pecuniary and non-pecuniary and provide examples that illustrate the difference.
+In this lesson, we discuss pecuniary and non-pecuniary damages and provide examples that illustrate the difference.

 26. What is a Chattel Mortgage? - Definition & Example